Receive periodic news and updates relating to SpringerOpen.

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 Open access publishing is not without costs.
 The Journal of Mathematical Neuroscience therefore levies an article-processing charge of £825/$1290/€1050 for each article accepted for publication.
-If the submitting author's institution is a Member, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
+If the corresponding author's institution is a Member, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
 In the case of authors whose institutions are Supporter Members, however, a discounted article-processing charge is payable by the author.
 We routinely waive charges for authors from low-income countries.
 For other countries, article-processing charge waivers or discounts are granted on a case-by-case basis to authors with insufficient funds.
 Authors can request a waiver or discount during the submission process.
 For further details, see our article-processing charge page.

 SpringerOpen is working closely with Thomson Reuters (ISI) to ensure that citation analysis of articles published in The Journal of Mathematical Neuroscience will be available.